 However, the constitution of 1864 had charged the legislature, not the people, with the task of electing the next king.
 So again with no successor named, again a crisis was at hand.

-Understand that Hawaiian elections never included Hawaiian people - just the Assembly members.
+Understand that Hawaiian elections never included Hawaiian people - just the members of the Legislative Assembly.

 The Hawaiian Election Of 1874

-The Royal Elections of 1874 were held in Hawaii on February 12, 1874.
+The Royal Election of 1874 was held in Hawaii on February 12, 1874.
 It was the second time an elections for head of state was held.

 Queen Emma, her full name Emma Kalanikaumakaamano Kaleleonālani Naea Rooke of Hawaii, was Queen Consort of King Kamehameha IV from 1856 to his death in 1863.